 The hourly model does not work for me and might not for you.
 Poker ideas take time to resonate and develop.
 If a mentor is what you need, you will likely have many questions and not want to feel pressured to squeeze them into an hour of my time or your time.

-Lastly, students will be given access to a group chat and the more permanent record of The Back Room, both of which we use for study, support and group discussion.
+Lastly, students will be given access to a group chat and the more permanent record of The Back Room, both of which we use for study, support, group discussion and transparency.

 Contact me for more details with the form below.
 If you need references, ask.